Who is this camp for?

 - Activities for children: in previous years these have included arts and crafts, body art, storytelling and adventures for children.

 - On the booking form we we ask if you want to offer an activity/session.

-To make this camp accessible to people of different financial resources, we propose a sliding scale of £150 – £350 at booking and a Gift Culture conversation towards the end of the camp to explain the sliding scale and, in the event that we haven’t met our budget, an appeal for further contributions.
+To make this camp accessible to people of different financial resources, we propose a sliding scale of £165 – £800 at booking and a Gift Culture conversation towards the end of the camp.
+During this conversation we will explain the sliding scale and, in the event that we haven’t met our budget, make an appeal for further contributions.